As we've done every year, we broke Code Camp into four different subject tracks.

 Returning Organiser

 Ben has worked with of the biggest names in Wellington, including alumni of both Xero and Trade Me.
 To widespread astonishment, including their own, they're all willing to work with him again.
-He brings a great sense of fun, a quirky sense of humour and a sterling can do attitude to everything he does and we think it's just splendid that he's joined us for the fourth Wellington Code Camp.
+He brings a great sense of fun, a quirky sense of humour and a sterling can do attitude to everything he does and we think it's just splendid that he's joined us for another Wellington Code Camp.

 Founding Organiser